vlandham/bubble_chart_v4/README.md

 To run this visualization locally, navigate to the directory you checked out to, and run the following:

 ```
+$ docker build --tag d3 .

-docker run -it --rm -v "$(PWD)":/app -w /app -p 3000:3000 python:3.10 python -m http.server 3000
+$ docker run -it --rm -v "$(PWD)":/app -w /app -p 5000:5000 d3:latest
 ```

+The first line will build the image.

-The command will mount the repository into the `/app` directory, set the working directory to `/app`, map host port 3000 to the container port 3000, use python 3.10, and run the python http server on port 3000.
+The next line will mount the repository into the `/app` directory, set the working directory to `/app`, map host port 5000 to container port 5000, and run the image tagged d3:latest.

-Try visiting <http://localhost:3000> in a browser.
+Try visiting <http://localhost:5000> in a browser.

 ## Caveats